-Information on the cost of attending the Scripps Institution of Oceanography may be found on the UCSD Current Students website.
+Information on the cost of attending the Scripps Institution of Oceanography may be found on the UC San Diego Current Students website.

 All applicants to the Scripps Institution of Oceanography PhD Program are considered for financial support in the form of fellowships, scholarships and research assistantships.
 Scripps typically offers a five year guaranteed financial package that includes stipend/salary, tuition, and nonresident supplemental tuition.
 US citizens and permanent residents who are not California residents are typically awarded one year of nonresident supplemental tuition, after which they are then expected to become a California resident.